Grep: Implementations

 A variety of grep implementations are available in many operating systems and software development environments.
 Early variants included egrep and fgrep, introduced in Version 7 Unix.
 The egrep variant supports an extended regular expression syntax added by Alfred Aho after Ken Thompson's original regular expression implementation.
 The fgrep variant searches for any of a list of fixed strings using the Aho–Corasick string matching algorithm.
 Binaries of these variants exist in modern systems, usually linking to grep or calling grep as a shell script with the appropriate flag added, e.g. exec grep -E "$@".
 Commands egrep and fgrep, while commonly deployed on POSIX systems, to the point the POSIX specification mentions their widespread existence, are actually not part of POSIX.

 Other commands contain the word "grep" to indicate they are search tools, typically ones that rely on regular expression matches.
 The pgrep utility, for instance, displays the processes whose names match a given regular expression.

 In the Perl programming language, grep is a built-in function that finds elements in a list that satisfy a certain property.
 This higher-order function is typically named filter or where in other languages.

 The pcregrep command is an implementation of grep that uses Perl regular expression syntax.
 Similar functionality can be invoked in the GNU version of grep with the -P flag.

 Ports of grep (within Cygwin and GnuWin32, for example) also run under Microsoft Windows.
 Some versions of Windows feature the similar qgrep or findstr command.

 A grep command is also part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.

 The grep, egrep, and fgrep commands have also been ported to the IBM i operating system.

 The software Adobe InDesign has functions GREP (since CS3 version (2007)), in the find/change dialog box "GREP" tab, and introduced with InDesign CS4 in paragraph styles "GREP styles".

 agrep

-agrep (approximate grep) is an open-source approximate string matching program, developed by Udi Manber and Sun Wu between 1988 and 1991, for use with the Unix operating system.
-It was later ported to OS/2, DOS, and Windows.
+agrep (approximate grep) is an open-source approximate string matching program, developed by Udi Manber and Sun Wu between 1988 and 1991, for use with Unix.
+It was ported to OS/2, MS-DOS, and Windows.

-agrep matches even when the text only approximately fits the search pattern.
+agrep matches even when the text approximately fits the search pattern.

 This following invocation finds netmasks in file myfile, but also any other word that can be derived from it, given no more than two substitutions.